hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

   * Consolidated workflows for hardware (KMIP) encryption solutions
   * Fips 140-2 (140-3) Compliance

+???

+* Thinking back to what we're trying to acheive here with Zero Trust
+ * We want to assume that we've already been breached
+ * And therefore, we need to make sure critical data is protected
+ * Ponemon Institute estimates an average of 191 days before a breach is even detected
+* So organizations want to ensure all critical data is encrypted, Key Management Systems are available everywhere in a hybrid cloud, hardware encryption is available, and compliance is ensured where needed

 ---
 # Data Breaches: The Application Layer
 * With cloud adoption, the traditional approach to securing customer data breaks down